mmjr-x/dockerize-tcpp/README.md

 - Improve the way configs are processed
 - See if we can make it so custom sql's can be added (and will be applied on server boot)
 - Make integration with vscode better (predefined the required plugin's before attaching and stuff)
+- Might be nice to add a simple signup page/webserver (dust off the old SOAP project)?